-Summary of Window Routines

-ClearWindowStack deletes a window from the stack

-CopyScreen copies the active screen onto the inactive screen

-CopyWindow copies a window from one screen to another

-DefineHeader defines a window header

-DefineWindow defines an area of the screen as a window

-DefineWorld defines a world coordinate system

-DrawBorder draws a line around the window

-GetWindow returns the code number of the active window

-InvertWindow inverts the color of the active window

-LoadWindow loads a window from disk to the specified world coordinates

-LoadWindowStack stores a window stack from disk to the window stack

-Pie and Bar Charts

-RedefineWindow changes the dimensions of an existing window

-RemoveHeader removes a window header

-ResetWindowStack erases all windows from the stack

-ResetWindows sets all windows to the size of the physical screen

-SaveWindow saves a window to disk

-SaveWindowStack saves a window stack to disk

-SelectWindow selects a window for drawing

-SelectWorld selects a world coordinate system

-SetHeaderOff,SetHeaderOn determine whether a window header is displayed

-SetHeaderToBottom, SetHeaderToTop place a header at the bottom or top of a window

-SetWindowModeOff, SetWindowModeOn determine whether drawing takes place in a window or on the screen

-Store Window stores a window on the window stack

-WindowMode returns the window status

-WindowSize determines whether there is room for a window on the stack

-WindowStackSize returns the number of free bytes on the window stack

-Pie and Bar Charts
+- ClearWindowStack deletes a window from the stack. - CopyScreen copies the active screen onto the inactive screen. - CopyWindow copies a window from one screen to another. - DefineHeader defines a window header. - DefineWindow defines an area of the screen as a window. - DefineWorld defines a world coordinate system. - DrawBorder draws a line around the window. - GetWindow returns the code number of the active window. - InvertWindow inverts the color of the active window. - LoadWindow loads a window from disk to the specified world coordinates. - LoadWindowStack stores a window stack from disk to the window stack. - Redefine Window changes the dimensions of an existing window. - RemoveHeader removes a window header. - ResetWindowStack erases all windows from the stack. - · ResetWindows sets all windows to the size of the physical screen. - SaveWindow saves a window to disk. - SaveWindowStack saves a window stack to disk. - SelectWindow selects a window for drawing. - SelectWorld selects a world coordinate system. - SetHeaderOff and SetHeaderOn determine whether a window header is displayed. - SetHeaderToBottom and SetHeaderToTop place a header at the bottom or top of a window. - SetWindowModeOff and SetWindowModeOn determine whether drawing takes place in a window or on the screen. - Store Window stores a window on the window stack. - WindowMode returns the window status. - WindowSize determines whether there is room for a window on the stack. - WindowStackSize returns the number of free bytes on the window stack.

 Pie and bar charts provide a way to graphically represent numeric results that are common to many business and statistical applications.
-Three high-level routines-DrawCartPie and DrawPolarPie for pie charts, and DrawHistogram for bar charts-do most of the work required to display information in pie and bar charts; all you have to do is supply the numerical data.
+Three high-level routines - DrawCartPie and DrawPolarPie for pie charts, and DrawHistogram for bar charts - do most of the work required to display information in pie and bar charts; all you have to do is supply the numerical data.
 As long as you are familiar with Turbo Pascal, the program examples used in this section can be easily tailored to a particular application.